Entries are now being accepted for the 2018 Climate and Clean Air Awards. The deadline to enter is Sunday, 1 July, 2018.

 - Entries should present work that has achieved results.
 The work can be a portion of a larger project.

-- Award recipients are expected to present their work at a public event in September 2018.
+- Award recipients are expected to present their work at the Global Climate Action Summit in San Francisco, California (USA) in September 2018.

 All applications must be submitted online.
 The online entry form consists of short answer and multiple choice questions, and should take around 20-30 minutes to complete.